sharmaabhishek523/baseline/README.md

 * Split auth, http and core apart
 * Use a single injector across the system (remove injector hierarchy)
 * Allow admin/service components to be disabled
+* Configuration exceptions do not print *why* they fail